 Toiletries – Need to restock?
 Beauty products were fairly reasonable in Goa.
 To give you an idea, a bottle of Palmolive shower gel cost ₹80 from a small local pharmacy, and nail polish remover was about ₹25.

 Shopping in Goa

-One other trick to watch out for in Goa is when a vendor from a neighbouring stall pops in and “helps out”, either by holding a bag for you, helping you haggle, or offering advice.
-Initially, I thought this was someone else working at the same stall and simply helping, but once you’ve finally finished haggling and bought what you want this person will drag you to their stall “just to look”, and unless you’re very strong-willed (or totally out of cash and can show them an empty wallet) it can be hard to escape!
+One other trick to watch out for in Goa is when a vendor from a neighbouring stall pops in and “helps out”.
+They might hold a bag for you, help you haggle, or offer advice.
+Initially, I thought this was someone else working at the same stall and simply helping.
+But once you’ve finally finished haggling and bought what you want this person will drag you to their own stall, “just to look”.
+Unless you’re very strong-willed (or totally out of cash and can show them an empty wallet) it can be hard to escape!
 Stay firm, apologise, and just walk away.

-Anjuna Flea Market – The weekly Wednesday flea market in Anjuna is enormous and a great place to pick up some new or second hand clothes or some awesome souvenirs.
-It is not a flea market like you’d expect, as most stalls are selling factory-made tourist tat, but there are some really cool things on sale here and it’s worth a look even if you don’t want to buy anything.
-I’m getting reasonably good at haggling, but I’m sure I was still very ripped off, so here’s how I did:
+The weekly Wednesday flea market in Anjuna is enormous and a great place to pick up some new or second-hand clothes or some awesome souvenirs.
+It is not a flea market like you’d expect, as many stalls are selling factory-made tourist tat.
+But there are some really cool things on sale here and it’s worth a look even if you don’t want to buy anything.
+I’m getting reasonably good at haggling, but I’m sure I was still very ripped off.
+Here’s how I did: